lukasparmelee/osTicket-prereqs/README.md

 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Installed **PHP 7.3+** and configured it in IIS using **PHP Manager** and the **URL Rewrite Module** to ensure compatibility with osTicket.
+Set up **MySQL Server** as the backend database and connected via **HeidiSQL** to create the osTicket database.
+Downloaded and extracted osTicket into the `C:\inetpub\wwwroot\osTicket` directory, configured file permissions, and completed the web-based installation wizard.
+After setup, verified that tickets could be created, assigned, and managed within the osTicket dashboard.

+---

 ## 🧾 About

-This project documents the **installation and setup of osTicket**, an open-source support ticket system widely used in IT support and Service Desk operations.
-It demonstrates understanding of **server setup, IIS configuration, PHP integration, and database management** in a Windows environment.
+This project documents the **installation and setup of osTicket**, an open-source support ticketing system widely used in IT support and Service Desk environments.
+It demonstrates the ability to configure and manage **server infrastructure**, perform **IIS and database integration**, and deploy a **fully functional web-based help desk system**.

+**Skills Demonstrated:**
+- Azure Virtual Machine Deployment
+- IIS and Web Server Configuration
+- PHP and MySQL Setup
+- Remote Desktop Administration
+- IT Service Management Software Deployment

 ---